-Erythema multiforme is a skin reaction that can be triggered by an infection or medication.
-It's usually mild and goes away in a few weeks.
+Erythema multiforme is a skin condition that can be caused by an infection or some medicines.
+It usually gets better on its own in 2 to 4 weeks.

 - feeling generally unwell

 It may be possible to treat the cause of your symptoms.